 Here are just six of the ways a bachelor's degree can positively affect your future pay.

 One clear-cut way to determine the value of a four-year degree, versus a high school diploma, is overall salary.
 The U.S. Census Bureau estimates that the average college graduate with a bachelor's degree makes 68 percent more per year than someone with simply a diploma.
 In fact, many of the degrees that SDSU offers bring considerable future career opportunities with positive salary outlooks—economics, nursing and marketing are among some of the fields with the highest average starting salaries, according to the Collegiate Employment Research Institute.

 Finding a job in the first place is also a key concern for people entering the workforce—and, it turns out, having a bachelor's degree under your belt is a powerful thing.
-The U.S. Census Bureau additionally estimates that average unemployment levels for those with just a high school diploma are at about 5.4 percent nationwide.
-Meanwhile, those with bachelor's degrees experience unemployment at a rate of 2.8 percent—nearly half.
-(Taking that one step further, those with even higher degrees, such as graduate degrees, reach average unemployment rates as low as 1.5 percent!)
+The U.S. Census Bureau additionally estimates that average unemployment levels for those with just a high school diploma are at about 3.9 percent nationwide.
+Meanwhile, those with bachelor's degrees experience unemployment at a rate of 2.1 percent—nearly half.

 Improved Promotion Opportunities